ErichZimmer/OpenSync/README.md

 # OpenSync
-An open source synchronizer for the velocimetry of fluids using a Raspberry Pi Pico 2 microcontroller.
+An open source synchronizer for the velocimetry of fluids using a Raspberry Pi microcontroller.

 ![Example Timing Graph for Diode Laser](demos/timing/opensync_demo_timing.png)